GLOBAL MARKETS-Stocks, oil fall on weak outlook for global economy

 German export data for August also surprised by jumping 2.4 percent month-on-month, far outperforming expectations for a drop of 0.5 percent in a Reuters poll of 17 economists.

-However, uncertainty over the next steps in solving the region’s debt crisis, coupled with the weak economic outlook weighed on the euro which was 0.4 percent lower at $1.2976 .
+However, uncertainty over the next steps in solving the region’s debt crisis, coupled with the weak economic outlook weighed on the euro which was 0.5 percent lower at $1.2960 , and down from Friday’s two-week high of $1.3072.

 European investors were focused on a meeting of euro zone finance ministers who will formally launch the new bailout fund, the European Stability Mechanism.
 They are also expected to discuss the problems facing Spain and Greece.